 Whatever Boxun's intentions, the site didn't do much to quell skepticism of the accuracy and credibility of its "political scoops."
 To be fair, Boxun is not the worst offender in putting sensationalism before facts.
 A rag like the Epoch Times, which seems to get cited often in the Western press, has a clear agenda, as it is backed by Falun Gong practitioners, whose loathing of former Chinese President Jiang Zemin is matched only by Jiang's loathing of them.
 In a world of rapidly moving social and mainstream media, and in the absence of Beijing's official confirmation or denials, a limited number of sources with questionable veracity can play an outsized role in shaping a narrative.

+The broader implications are especially significant now, both the Chinese government and other pseudo-news outlets exploit information-scarcity for their own interests.
+The rumors of a coup d'tat several months ago in Beijing, supposedly orchestrated by security chief Zhou Yongkang, were likely stirred up by Epoch Times, since Zhou helped to lead the crackdown against Falun Gong under Jiang Zemin.
+Such misinformation and half-truths can proliferate in a country with a legacy of a rumor culture, an observation smartly analyzed by the Economist.
 The scarcity of real information empowers rumor-mongers, making it easier for the consumers of this "truthiness," to borrow a word from Stephen Colbert, to jump to false or partial conclusions.
 Try as we might to interpret and dissect, there is a point where our best course may be to accept the unknown.
 This is particularly germane to the current political transition in China, where the Bo Xilai fallout has been propelled by truths as well as falsehoods, some deliberate and some outlandish.

 To be sure, sometimes the rumors do turn out valid.
 But it is also impossible to determine the gap between reality and fiction.
 Putting too much faith in just a couple sources of half-truth peddlers, without understanding the context and motives, is especially risky in the current politicized environment.
 What I can say for sure is that Zhang seemed taller than I had imagined.